 - Maximum time frame: The maximum period in which students may receive financial aid based on the degree program in which they are enrolled.
 Students have a period of 150% of the credits required to complete the program to remain eligible.

-- Bachelor degree program that requires 120 credits to graduate will have a total of 180 attempted credits allowed.
+- Bachelor degree program that requires 120 credits to graduate will have a total of 180 attempted credits allowed, not to exceed six calendar years from the beginning of the initial semester including periods of non-enrollment.

-- Graduate degree program that requires 30 credits to graduate will have a total of 45 attempted credits allowed.
+- Graduate degree program that requires 30 credits to graduate will have a total of 45 attempted credits allowed, not to exceed 3 calendar years from the beginning of the initial semester including periods of non-enrollment.

 - There are limited appeals or extensions of the 150% maximum time frame rule.
 Students may continue to receive limited federal financial aid assistance and will also be able to apply for private loan funding or participate in a tuition payment plan for their educational expenses.